Knauss Graduate Policy Fellowships

 -

-- The student is enrolled towards a degree in a graduate program at any point between the onset of the 2022 Fall Term (quarter, trimester, semester, etc.) and February 16, 2023;
+- A student must be enrolled towards a degree in a graduate program at any point between the onset of the 2025 Fall Term (quarter, trimester, semester, etc.) and June 3, 2026;

-- The graduate degree will be awarded through an accredited institution of higher education in the United States or U.S. Territories, and;
+- The student’s graduate degree program must be through an accredited institution of higher education in the United States or U.S. Territories; and

 How to Apply

-Announcements of the program are distributed in the Fall with applications due to the State Programs in February.
-Appointments begin February 1 of the following year.
-The deadline for 2024 Fellowship application is 5:00 pm CST on February 16, 2023.
+Announcements of the program are distributed in the spring with applications due to the State Programs in June.
+Appointments begin between Feb.
+1 and June 1, 2027.
+The deadline for 2027 Fellowship application is 5:00 pm CDT on June 3, 2026.
 Required application items are listed below:

 -